At UCI’s Claire Trevor School of the Arts (CTSA), modern dance is alive and well, with a twist this year!

 In Lisa’s view, the audience is also being transformed.
 She told me, “This is something really new.
 Like emerging from the rabbit hole, we have not predicted what we’re in right now.
 Even the audience as an identity is redefining itself.”

 Lisa also explained how the dance community is evolving in cyberspace.
-The choreographers and dancers — all of whom are pursuing an MFA degree in dance — have composed 12 original pieces for the New Slate Online performance.
+The choreographers and dancers — all of whom are pursuing an MFA degree in dance — composed 12 original pieces for the New Slate Online performance.

 Presented annually, the concert is the first seasonal dance performance at CTSA.
 I’ve attended several of these events and, without exception, they are a sensation!